ayushpanchal1312/SalonMaster-POS-Softwear/README.md

 💇‍♀️ Salon Management System

 📝 Overview
-The Salon Management System is a complete desktop-based application developed using Java, JavaFX, and PostgreSQL (pgAdmin4).
+The Salon Management System is a complete desktop-based application developed using Java, JavaFX, and PostgreSQL.
 It simplifies day-to-day salon operations such as customer management, appointment scheduling, billing, inventory tracking, employee management, and reporting — all from one intuitive interface.

 ⚙️ Tech Stack
 Backend: Java
 Frontend: JavaFX
-Database: PostgreSQL
+Database: PostgreSQL (managed via pgAdmin4)

 👨‍💼 Modules

 🔐 Admin Side
 Admin Login – Secure authentication for administrators Client Registration – Register and manage new salon clients